Arghyasree/multispecies-mic-transfer/docs/model_selection.md

 The cross-modal architecture comparison includes the candidate genome–antibiotic interaction models used in the study, including:

 - additive genome–antibiotic effects;
-- projection–concatenation MLP;
+- projection–concatenation multilayer perceptron (MLP);
 - dual-tower interaction;
 - gated multimodal unit (GMU);
 - low-rank bilinear interaction;
-- drug-to-genome FiLM.
+- drug-to-genome feature-wise linear modulation (FiLM).

 ## How Candidates Are Compared

 For each outer target loop, candidate configurations are evaluated in both transfer directions between the two development species.

-The main model-selection metric is **per-antibiotic macro-RMSE**.
+The main model-selection metric is **per-antibiotic macro-averaged root mean squared error (macro-RMSE)**.

 The bidirectional development results are used to rank candidate representations, fusion choices, architectures, and hyperparameters.